 What Is HPLC?
 The Basic Principle

-HPLC stands for High-Performance Liquid Chromatography (sometimes called High-Pressure Liquid Chromatography).
-At its core, it is a separation technique — it takes a complex mixture (your peptide sample, which may contain the target peptide plus impurities, degradation products, or synthesis byproducts) and separates it into individual components so each one can be identified and quantified independently.
+HPLC stands for High-Performance Liquid Chromatography, sometimes called High-Pressure Liquid Chromatography.
+At its core, it is a separation technique: it takes a complex mixture, such as a peptide sample that may contain the target peptide plus impurities, degradation products, or synthesis byproducts, and separates those components so they can be detected independently.

-The fundamental principle is simple: different molecules have different chemical affinities for two phases — a stationary phase (the material packed inside a chromatography column) and a mobile phase (the liquid solvent flowing through the column).
-When the peptide sample is injected into the mobile phase stream and pushed through the column, each molecular species in the sample interacts differently with the stationary phase.
-Molecules that interact strongly with the stationary phase move slowly; molecules that interact weakly move quickly.
-This differential interaction speed causes the components to physically separate as they travel through the column, emerging from the other end at different times.
+The fundamental principle is simple.
+Different molecules have different chemical affinities for two phases: a stationary phase, the material packed inside a chromatography column, and a mobile phase, the solvent flowing through the column.
+When the sample is injected into the mobile-phase stream and pushed through the column, each molecular species interacts differently with the stationary phase.
+Molecules that interact strongly move more slowly.
+Molecules that interact weakly move more quickly.
+This differential interaction causes the components to separate as they travel through the column and emerge at different retention times.

 The Components of an HPLC System